nasa/ExoMiner/src_cv/README.md

 #### 3. Created normalized CV dataset for training and evaluation

 At this point, the CV dataset consists of several CV folds.
-For each iteration, we need to choose at least a training and a test sets (validation is optional but usually useful for model selection, specially for neural networks).
+For each iteration, we need to choose at least a training and a test sets (validation is optional but usually useful for model selection, especially for neural networks).
 Use function [`create_cv_iterations_yaml_for_cv_dataset()`](preprocessing/create_cv_iterations_yaml_files.py) to create a YAML file that shows the train-(val optional)-test split for each CV iteration.
 Then [`Submitjob_create_data_for_cv.pbs`](preprocessing/Submitjob_create_data_for_cv.pbs),